Back Alley Rip Off

 Abstract

-Scenes from an unfinished narrative film by artist Don McIlvaine, shot in the North Lawndale neighborhood of Chicago with local actors.
+An unfinished narrative film by artist Don McIlvaine, shot in the North Lawndale neighborhood of Chicago with local actors.
 It follows two men that win a sweepstakes lottery, and the people who want to take the winning ticket from them (including a mobster and a man who wants to use the money to improve the neighborhood).
 The Art & Soul Gallery and several of McIlvaine's murals can be seen.

 Run Time